TalTech-IVAR-Lab/ubuntu-desktop-docker/docs/REMOTE_DEVELOPMENT.md

 ## Using Remote SSH in Visual Studio Code

-We refer ещ the original documentation.
+We refer to the original documentation.
 Please, visit [Remote Development in Visual Studio Code](https://code.visualstudio.com/docs/remote/ssh) for more details.

 ### Prerequisites